wazo-platform/wazo-doc/source/cti_client/cti_client.rst

 Ubuntu
 ------

+Currently, ``callto:`` or ``tel:`` links are only supported in Firefox.
 There is no configuration needed.

 GNU/Linux Debian
 ----------------

+Currently, ``callto:`` or ``tel:`` links are only supported in Firefox.
 If the XiVO Client is not listed in the proposition when you open the link, browse your files to find :file:`/usr/bin/xivoclient`.

-Manual association in firefox
+Manual association in Firefox
 -----------------------------

-If, for some reason, firefox does not recognize ``callto:`` or ``tel:`` URIs you can manually associate them to the XiVO client using the following steps:
+If, for some reason, Firefox does not recognize ``callto:`` or ``tel:`` URIs you can manually associate them to the XiVO client using the following steps:

 1. Type ``about:config`` in the URL bar
 2. Click the *I'll be careful, I promise !* button to close the warning